Irfa Samnani, RP, BSN, M.Ed.

 What I Bring to Therapy:

-If you feel I could offer what you’re looking for, I invite you to schedule a no-pressure, free 15-minute consultation to see if we’d be a good fit.
+Coming to therapy can feel like a big step.
+It’s important to find a therapist who feels like a good fit so that you can feel seen, heard, and supported without pressure to be anything other than who you are.
+If you feel I could offer what you’re looking for, I invite you to schedule a free 15-minute consultation to see if we’d be a good fit.
 I look forward to meeting you!

 • BA Psychology (Honours) - University of Windsor